AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 It seems most likely that those languages which happen to be hard for English speakers often share a history which is what really determines this category.

-Something that seems to genuenly contribute to difficulty is the handling of nominal vs verbal conjunction.
+Something that seems to genuinely contribute to difficulty is the handling of nominal vs verbal conjunction.
 In English, they are the same ("The cat *and* the dog played *and* ran").
 Some languages use two different words, such as Japanese ("猫*と*犬が遊ん*で*走った").

 <div style="text-align:center" TITLE="Hours Needed to Learn Language by Nominal and Verbal Conjunction"><img src="../img/AHQSSRADDL/nominal_verbal_conjunction.png" /></div>